December 2, 2019

 Department of "Learning and Development"?

-What I mean to say is: language is important!
-As an expert in adult education, you should continually question your own terms and adjust if necessary.
-Show your participants that they, as LEARNERS, are responsible – and that every training or coaching can only support indirectly.
+What I mean is: Language is important!
+As an expert in further education, you should constantly question your own terms and possibly adjust them.
+Show your participants that they, as LEARNERS, are responsible themselves – and that every training or coaching can only indirectly support this.

 Konfuzius neu interpretiert: Nur wer aktiv wird und übt, kann nachhaltig lernen.